uwetom/media-production-worksheets/wk15-using-external-data/using-data-in-unity.md

 If this isn't working you will need to revisit the previous tutorial.

 ## Use C# to get external data into Unity
 In the next video we will use Unity networking to access the data in the NASA JSON file, live from the NASA dataset.
-Unity will access the link and download the data into your project.
+Unity will access the link and download the data into your Unity project.
+We will look at it in the console.

 <iframe src="https://uwe.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=3f680212-dab6-4da2-acc3-b28400e8c6db&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=false&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player" aria-description="MP-data-2 Get JSON data" ></iframe>